xandermontel/xandermontel/README.md

 - 👋 Hi, I’m @xandermontel
-- 👀 I’m interested in fitness, self-growth, and finding new hobbies
+- 👀 I’m interested in fitness, self-growth, and traveling
-- 🌱 I’m currently learning a few coding languages ;)
+- 🌱 I’m currently learning JavaScript
-- 📫 Find me on LinkedIn: https://www.linkedin.com/in/alexmontelmiller/
+- 📫 Find me on LinkedIn & IG: https://www.linkedin.com/in/alexmontelmiller/ & @am__iller

 <!---
 xandermontel/xandermontel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.